JOY Teen USA

 - This is a mission to unreached people instead of a scatter shot hosting experience.

-- We are calling families to be missionaries; the only difference is that the mission field comes home.
+- We are calling families to be missionaries (ambassadors of Jesus); the only difference is that the mission field comes home.